Student Support Services

 Student Support Services’ retention and graduation program helps students to acquire skills, knowledge, values, and attitudes that will enable them to lead creative, productive, and self-fulfilling lives.

 Focusing on building basic academic skills in the areas of remedial classes, SSS members are given priority into SSS sections of beginning algebra, intermediate algebra, and developmental writing.
-Tutoring labs staffed by faculty and trained peer tutors provide regular assistance for math, English, science, basic computer skills, and reading/study strategies.
+Tutoring labs staffed by faculty and trained peer tutors provide regular assistance for math, English, and basic computer skills.
 Additionally, tutoring for general education courses may be arranged on an individual basis.

 Note: The U.S. Department of Education funds 100% of Cameron's Student Support Services operation.
 For the 2013-2014 program year, a total of $366,755 was provided by a federal Title IV grant.